 Start Grief Counseling in PA and CO

 Holidays are going to look different on many levels this year, and that is something to be grieved in and of itself.
 If you are grieving and need support, our counselors at Lime Tree Counseling are here for you.
-We understand the process of grief and how big of an impact it can have on your life.
+We understand the process of grief and how big of an impact it can have on your life and provide grief counseling.
 We also specialize in anxiety, trauma, and marriage counseling.
 Contact us to set up a free 15 minute phone consultation or to schedule an appointment.
 Please don’t continue to struggle alone.